 Metric Description

-Percentage of individuals at least 18 years of age as of the beginning of the measurement period prescribed high cost pharmaceuticals who had at least two drug claims or fills for the specified pharmaceuticals and had a Proportion of Days Covered (PDC) of at least 0.8 for the specified pharmaceuticals during the treatment period.
+Percentage of high cost pharmaceuticals prescribed for individuals 18 years of age or older that had a Proportion of Days Covered (PDC) of at least 0.8 during the PDC period.
 The intent of the metric is to improve patients’ level of adherence to taking high cost pharmaceuticals.

+If a patient is taking two or more specified high cost pharmaceuticals, a PDC is calculated separately for each high cost pharmaceutical they are taking.
+If selected medications are in the same drug class, the PDC is counted separately for each medication.

 Subject/Topic Areas